GitPay

 Full accounting depthPartialStrongPartialNot the focus

-Payment linksYesYesYesYes — Stripe
+Payment linksYesYesYesYes — card, PayPal, bank

 When to choose each tool